 Katina Tarask: Wow.
 He can stay calm even through this?

 Ryusei: No. I've never seen him this angry before.

-The side-story mangaRecord of ATX gives readers a disturbing, visualimage of him right after Excellen's been kidnapped by the Aerogators and Brooklyn "Bullet" Luckfield (who's blaming himself for what happened) makes the mistake of talking back to Kyosuke after ordering him to stop moping and do his job.
-Thankfully, someone stops him before he can tear Bullet apart with a new orifice or twelve.
+In the side-story mangaRecord of ATX gives readers a disturbing, visualimage of this right after Excellen and Kusuha have been abducted by the Aerogators when Brooklyn "Bullet" Luckfieldnote who's blaming himself for what happened makes the mistake of talking back after Kyosuke orders him to stop moping and do his job.
+Thankfully, someone intervenes before he can tear Bullet a new orifice or twelve.

 Johnny Gat, of Saints Row fame, is usually a Hot-Blooded murder-loving ball of passion.
 In Saints Row 2, however, we get a taste of how scary he can be when pushed to the limit: Following Aisha's death at the hands of Ronin liutenant Jyunichi, the gang gathers for her funeral, only for the Ronin vice leader, Shogo Akuji, to crash the party.
 After catching him, Gat proceeds to beat the ever-loving shit out of him, all the while his voice never going above a menacing, venom-laced whisper, before burying him alive, deaf to his pleas for a faster, more humane death.
 Truly, one of the scarier moments in a series that is usually all about fun.